NVIDIA/framework-reproducibility/pytorch.md

 torch.manual_seed(SEED) # torch.cuda.manual_seed_all(SEED) is not required
 ```

+It's often worth confirming that the trainable variables are being reproducibly
+initialized by creating and printing some kind of digest of all the trainable
+variables before beginning to train.
+Appropriate digests include a sum or a
+hash.

 ## Data Loader

 You'll need to make sure that your data loader process is reproducible, so that